-Cellulite is caused from enlarged fat cells, tight connective tissue bands and a weakened dermal layer.
+Cellulite is caused by enlarged fat cells, tight connective tissue bands, and a weakened dermal layer.
 Fat cells in the subcutaneous layer are arranged in chambers surrounded by bands of connective tissue called septae (collagen).
-As water is retained, fat cells are enlarged which causes the fat chambers to expand against the non-flexible connective tissue.
-Women are prone to cellulite because we have less collagen in our skin, a higher percentage of body fat, hormones.
-In addition, women have a different structure of the subcutaneous layer or larger areas where the fat cells are arranged, having a U-shaped area instead of a criss-cross structure as occurs with men.
+As water is retained, fat cells are enlarged causing fat chambers to expand against the non-flexible connective tissue.
+Women more are prone to cellulite than men as there is comparably less collagen in the skin, a higher percentage of body fat, and more biological responses to hormones.
+Also, women have a different subcutaneous layer structure with a U-shaped area as opposed to men who’s structure is criss-cross in nature.

-Additional factors that are involved in the formation of, and contribute to, the appearance of cellulite include:
+Additional factors that contribute to the formation and appearance of cellulite include:

 - Impairment of lymphatic drainage leading to the accumulation of lymphatic fluid and waste resulting in edema or swelling